IV:07:04 Leave Policies

 G. Separation of Employees with Accrued Sick Leave

-Notwithstanding the above paragraph, if any state employee or teacher employed by a local school board in Tennessee leaves the employment of the state or of that board in good standing and becomes a full-time state employee within six (6) months of the date of termination, the employee shall immediately be credited with all sick leave to which he or she was entitled at the time of the previous termination.
+Notwithstanding the above paragraph, if any employee or teacher employed by a local school board in Tennessee leaves the employment of the state or of that board in good standing and becomes a full-time state employee within six (6) months of the date of termination, the employee shall immediately be credited with all sick leave to which he or she was entitled at the time of the previous termination.

 TCRS member employees who terminate due to retirement shall have all unused accumulated sick leave credited toward retirement.
+ORP member employees who terminate due to retirement shall have all unused accumulated sick leave credited toward retirement service for insurance purposes.

 H. Death of Employees with Accrued Sick Leave